Subscription Modal Banner

 Final Thoughts

 Even if you’re not in the market for a credit card or a loan, having a good credit score in the Philippines can have a significant positive impact.
-A good credit score indicates financial reliability and responsibility, which is why financial institutions, employers, and even landlords frequently check it.
+A good credit score indicates financial reliability and responsibility, so financial institutions, employers, and even landlords frequently check it.

-So make it a habit to monitor your credit report and credit score to see if you need to improve them.
-Doing so will also allow you to correct any errors, raising your chances of getting approved for a housing loan, car loan, personal loan, or credit card.
+Make it a habit to monitor your credit report and credit score to see if you need to improve them.
+Doing so will also allow you to correct errors, raising your chances of getting approved for a housing loan, car loan, personal loan, or credit card.

 Sources: